|

 educate the public about the serious threat posed by Mute Swans.

-Hopefully they will succeed in their goal; it's hard to picture
+Hopefully they will succeed in their goal; it's hard to picture these

-these beautiful swans (YouTube) as
+beautiful swans as

 being a threat to other waterfowl.